 OMG.
 You guys.
 This was life changing.
-The urge never really goes away.
-But if you can have a dedicated time to respond once or twice a day this will save you from being interrupted every 20 minutes.
+The urge never really goes away, but if you can have a dedicated time to respond once or twice a day, it will save you from being interrupted every 20 minutes.
 Just try it for one week and then you can argue with me.

 22. Have an ergonomic working situation.

 True confessions.
 I slouched my way into 3 months of physical therapy.
 And I want you to take WAY better care of yourself.
 They say sitting is the new smoking.
 We are a more sedentary society than ever.
 The least you can do is make sure you set up a workspace that is decent for your health.
 Have your monitor at eye height.
 Sit in a chair with back support that is high enough that your elbows can lay lightly on the desktop.
 Your shoulders should be back.
 And if your feet don’t touch the floor (I so feel you), then you NEED a foot stool.
 I don’t care if looks a little less insta-worthy — your health comes first.

 23. Use music to your advantage.

 I personally MUST work in silence, but if music helps you focus, then by all means.
 I’ve got two awesome suggestions.
 Harry Potter white noise and scientifically proven productivity music.
 Yes, I know I’m awesome, but you can tell me again anyway.